Chad-Mowbray/certs/README.md

 ![wireshark-osi](readme/http-wireshark.png)

-Datalink (Ethernet II)
+2. Datalink (Ethernet II)
-Network (Internet Protocol Version 4)
+3. Network (Internet Protocol Version 4)
-Transport (Transmission Control Protocol)
+4. Transport (Transmission Control Protocol)
-Application (Hypertext Transfer Protocol)
+5. Application (Hypertext Transfer Protocol)

-We already know a little something about the Network layer (IP), and we'll be playing around with the Transport layer too (TCP)
+We already know a little something about the Network layer (IP)--it's where we got our address (50.16.86.72), and we'll be playing around with the Transport layer too (TCP)

 Feel free to click around, but for now we only care about the Application layer.

 If you expand the Hypertext Transfer Protocol line, you should see some familiar faces.
 The kind of request (GET), the different headers, and so on.

-In the bottom window we have the raw bytes on the left and the slightly-easier-to-read utf-8 encoding on the right.
+In the bottom window we have the raw bytes on the left, and the slightly-easier-to-read utf-8 encoding on the right.
 These are the chunks that make up the flow of the internet.

 Wireshark also allows us to take a look at an entire conversation.
 Choose a packet, right-click it, then follow, then HTTP stream.
 You should see the whole conversation laid out for you.

 ![http-conversation](readme/http-conversation.png)

-This packet capture represents the detailed history of our internet browsing.
+This packet capture represents the detailed history of our internet session.
 It's a good thing we didn't send anything important over the wire!

 Now let's do the same with with a server that uses HTTPS: